 Local house price variations

 Residential property prices in Montenegro vary considerably, depending on location.

-- Residential buildings with one dwelling: permits surged 146.2% from a year earlier to 64
+- Residential buildings with one dwelling: permits dropped 45.2% from a year earlier to 23

-- Residential buildings with two dwellings: permits rose strongly by 160% from last year to 26
+- Residential buildings with two dwellings: permits were unchanged from last year at 18

 Residential developments in Podgorica

-Several residential projects are being built in Podgorica in recent years.
+Several residential projects are being or have been built in Podgorica in recent years.
 The City Quarter, located in the immediate vicinity of Delta City shopping center, is the largest mixed-use complex in the capital.
 Twenty buildings are built, offering almost 1,250 housing units to prospective homebuyers.